NLeSC/guide/best_practices/language_guides/python.md

 * [mccabe](https://github.com/PyCQA/mccabe)
 * [pyroma](https://github.com/regebro/pyroma)

-Make sure to set strictness to `veryhigh` for best results. `prospector` has its own configuration file, like [Ben van Werkhoven's .prospector.yml example](https://github.com/benvanwerkhoven/empty_python/blob/master/.prospector.yml), but also supports configuration files for any of the linters that it runs.
+Make sure to set strictness to `veryhigh` for best results. `prospector` has its own configuration file, like the [.prospector.yml default in the Python template](https://github.com/NLeSC/python-template/blob/master/%7B%7Bcookiecutter.project_slug%7D%7D/.prospector.yml), but also supports configuration files for any of the linters that it runs.
 Most of the above tools can be integrated in text editors and IDEs for convenience.

 ## Building and packaging code